Selection and parallel trends

-Our fourth contribution is to the literature imposing explicit selection and/or outcome models to develop and compare different methods for estimating treatment effects, including DiD \citep[e.g.,][]{ashenfelter1985using,heckman1985alternative,card2005estimating,chabeferret2015analysis,blundell2009alternative,dechaisemartin2018fuzzy,verdier2020average,marx2022parallel}.
-These selection mechanisms were developed for economic models, some of which are tailored to applications such as job training and technology adoption.
-Our results complement this strand of the literature in several ways.
-First, our necessary and sufficient conditions are derived for general selection and outcome models that nest models considered in this literature.
+Our fourth contribution is to the literature imposing explicit selection and/or outcome models to develop and compare different methods for estimating treatment effects, including DiD.\footnote{See, e.g., \citet{ashenfelter1985using}, \citet{heckman1985alternative}, \citet{card2005estimating}, \citet{chabeferret2015analysis}, \citet{blundell2009alternative}, \citet{dechaisemartin2018fuzzy}, \citet{verdier2020average}, \citet{dechaisemartin2022not}, \citet{marx2024parallel}, \citet{chabetferret2025should}.
+Most papers in this literature examine sharp DiD designs, as we do, \citet{dechaisemartin2018fuzzy} and \citet{marx2024parallel} also consider fuzzy DiD designs.} We contribute to this literature by providing general necessary and sufficient conditions for parallel trends, which are derived for general selection and outcome models that nest models considered in this literature.
 Our conditions thus clarify trade-offs between assumptions on selection and time-varying unobservables that are relevant for those models.
-Second, our primitive sufficient conditions nest several of the existing application-specific restrictions.
-Third, we provide results for general nonseparable models and clarify the role of covariates in the context of parallel trends assumptions.
-It is worth noting that while most papers in this literature examine sharp DiD designs, as we do, \citet{dechaisemartin2018fuzzy} and \citet{marx2022parallel} also consider fuzzy DiD designs.
+Within this strand of the literature, our paper is most closely related to contemporaneous work by \citet{marx2024parallel}, though our focus markedly differs from theirs. \citet{marx2024parallel} analyze parallel trends through the lens of various examples of dynamic choice models.
+In doing so, they focus on explicit models of selection, and many of their examples are for binary outcomes.
+By contrast, we provide general necessary and sufficient conditions for parallel trends without imposing restrictions on the nature of the outcome variables or explicit models of dynamic choice.
+The general classes of selection mechanisms we consider nest, and can be motivated by, dynamic choice models.
+Unlike \citet{marx2024parallel}, we also incorporate covariates into our analysis and study settings with multiple groups and periods.